daisy/pipeline/modules/braille/dotify-utils/doc/index.md

   or not at all.
 A value not equal to "none" or "auto" will match every Dotify translator that uses an external hyphenator that matches this feature.

+`force-pre-translation`
+: A value "true" will enable the pre-translation step.
+Disabled by default.

 No other features are allowed.